Member outcomes assessment

 As part of the broader member product offering, the Board concludes that the Fund’s scale supports the determination that the products promote the financial interests of the beneficiaries.

-NGS Super maintains a competitive operating expense ratio at 0.3% of net assets, aligning to the median for industry funds and all funds.
-The Funds operating expenses per member ($379) in 2023 were materially higher than the median of all funds ($285).
-While the Funds operating expenses per member were marginally higher in 2023, it is noted that a proper comparison cannot be made due to the payment of a once-off Trustee fee incorporated in operating expense.
-Excluding this fee, the Funds operating expenses per member in 2022 totalled to $331.
-Thus, the Funds current operating expenses per member are 14.5% higher (excluding Trustee fee).
+NGS Super maintains a competitive operating expense ratio at 0.3% of cashflow – adjusted net assets, aligning to the median for industry funds and all funds.
+The Funds operating expenses per member ($313) in 2024 were only slightly higher than the median of all funds ($300).
+Most funds have experienced an increasing trend in this metric, due to the general inflationary impact on operating costs.
+Increases to operating expenses experienced by NGS Super are in proportion to those experienced by other industry funds.

 NGS Super is a niche fund which aims for a high-touch service for members.
 It is expected that this will have a cost impact.
 NGS Super has initiated targeted strategies with the aim of continuing to produce scale benefits and contain operating costs per member.
 Positive member growth has been realised as a result of the Fund’s activities, which should result in lower operating expenses per member.